AgePartnership/oleg-starter-pack/README.md

 Files in variables contains specific variables for breakpoints, fonts, etc.

+These variables are the default AP variables and can be overridden in other brand kits

 ### Base

 Files in the base directory contain CSS which isn't targeted directly using a class but is compiled into the final CSS output (eg box-sizing or reset).
 It also contains usful mixins such as breakpoints.